mlcommons/GaNDLF/docs/faq.md

 Virtually all of it!
 For more details, please see the [usage](https://mlcommons.github.io/GaNDLF/usage) guide and our extensive [samples](https://github.com/mlcommons/GaNDLF/tree/master/samples).
 All available options are documented in the [config_all_options.yaml file](https://github.com/mlcommons/GaNDLF/blob/master/samples/config_all_options.yaml).
 You can find more details in [this page](https://mlcommons.github.io/GaNDLF/customize.html).

 [Back To Top &uarr;](#table-of-contents)

+### What do I do if one of the sample configurations did not give good results on my data?

+The samples configurations are meant to be a starting point for your own configuration.
+You will need to modify the configuration to suit your data.
+Please see the [usage](https://mlcommons.github.io/GaNDLF/usage) guide for more information.
+For an easier way to perform hyperparameter tuning, take a look at our [configurations generator](https://mlcommons.github.io/GaNDLF/usage#running-multiple-experiments).

 ### Can I run GaNDLF on a high performance computing (HPC) cluster?